What is TEEP? Using Total Effective Equipment Performance to Improve Efficiency

 However, manufacturing is also asset- and resource-intensive.
 It’s important to periodically do a sanity check.
 You have to take a step back and review how efficiently the business is using those assets and resources.

-When a manager is seeking to increase production capacity, either on existing products or to accommodate new clients, a TEEP analysis is useful in understanding where they may gain such capacity — in the most cost-effective manner.
+When a manager is seeking to increase production capacity, either on existing products or to accommodate new clients, a TEEP analysis can help you understand where they may gain such capacity in the most cost-effective manner.